 Two of the most common engine oils on the market are 10W30 and 10W40.
 While they are very similar in nature, there are some differences between the two.
 So, what is the main difference between the 10W30 vs. 10W40 oil?

-We will look closer at the differences between these engine oils and give you information about which one is appropriate for your vehicle.
-We take the confusion out of the oil viscosities.
+I will look closer at the differences between these engine oils and give you information about which one is appropriate for your vehicle.
+I take the confusion out of the oil viscosities.

 Sadly, that quick answer probably doesn’t make it much easier to understand.
 You will first need to know what oil viscosity is and what the numbers of both motor oils mean.
 Let’s take a quick look at that first.

 RELATED: 10 Best Synthetic Motor Oils

 Understanding Oil Viscosity

 When discussing viscosity, you know that it relates to the thickness of a liquid.
 For example, oil is thicker than water.
 If you were to pour out water and oil at the same rate, the water would flow faster.
-Because of this, oil has a higher viscosity than water.
+This means that oil has a higher viscosity than water.

 Viscosity is affected by multiple factors, especially when it comes to different grades of motor oil.
 One such factor is temperature.
-If you were to put your oil in the refrigerator over many days, it would eventually turn into a wax substance.
+If you were to put your oil in the refrigerator over many days, it would eventually turn into a waxy substance.
 Because this is true, you know that oil viscosity and temperature are closely related.
 As the temperature increases, oil viscosity decreases.
 In return, when temperature decreases, oil viscosity increases.
 The two are proportional.

 Your car’s motor requires the right viscosity of oil to run correctly.
 The oil needs to handle various temperatures, able to adapt to whatever situation it is in.
 If your engine is producing an excessive amount of heat, the oil could quickly become too thin and fail to protect the inner components.
-On the other hand, if the engine is cold, oil could become too thick to flow properly.
+On the other hand, if the engine is cold, the oil could become too thick to flow properly.

 That’s where the oil grades come in.
 Each is named based on its viscosity and how it will operate.